![]() |

 mod_perl API for a greater performance or functionality unavailable in

 plain Perl.
-(A good example of this is Apache::Session
+(A good example of this is Apache::Session.)
+These

 used under mod_perl.